Rope Bridges, Hippos, and Crocs, Oh My!

 And then, God taps us on the shoulder.
 He awakens us from our trance and we lurch with the unexpected realization that we had almost gotten taken in by Satan again.
 Again!
 When will ever learn?
 Be mindful of the tether.
 It is there for a reason; a connection to God through His Holy Spirit who holds us back from oblivion because God loves us.
 Thank you God for a tap on the shoulder.

 Posted on October 3, 2012, in Breaking News, My Writing, Steel Chronicles and tagged anger, Crocodiles, Depression, Dung Shower, Hippos, Hutchmoot, Lies, Rope Bridges, Satan, Solid Ground, Wild Africa Trek.
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on Rope Bridges, Hippos, and Crocs, Oh My!.